wsor4035/devwiki/content/mapgen/features.md

 # Map generator features

-This article shows the various special features which [map generators](/mapgen "Map generator") have and explains how to use them.
+This page shows the various special features which [map generators](/mapgen "Map generator") have and explains how to use them.

 {{< notice note >}}
 This page doesn't list all available mapgen features.
 For a full reference, search for `mg_flags` and `mg*_spflags` in [minetest.conf.example](https://github.com/minetest/minetest/blob/master/minetest.conf.example) instead.